 Persons who have committed a crime under Norwegian law can be expelled from Norway.
-The expelled person must leave Norway and normally also the Schengen area for either a specified period or permanently.
+The expelled person must leave Norway and normally also the Schengen and EU area for either a specified period or permanently.

 We agree with the Directorate of Immigration's (UDI) decision in most cases.
 This means that we do not reverse many decisions.
 The most common reason for us reversing a decision is that we believe that more importance should be placed upon the best interests of the child than to the crimes that have been committed.
 It could also be that the situation has changed a lot since the case was considered by the UDI, and we may reverse a decision because we have other information in addition to what the UDI had.